 Leno started his tenure as the main host for "The Tonight Show" in 1992 and went on to host the show for 17 years.
 During that time the show had the highest ratings of any show in that time slot on almost every weekday.
 Along with hosting the show, Leno continued to tour as a stand-up comedian and still averages more than 150 shows a year.

 When Leno's contract as "The Tonight Show" host came to an end, he passed the torch to fellow late night comedian Conan O' Brian.
 Leno's new talk show, "The Jay Leno Show," debuted in September 2009.
 After the show ended Leno returned to star as the host of the "The Tonight Show with Jay Leno" in March 2010.
-It has been announced that Leno will leave the "Tonight Show" in the spring of 2014 and that he will be replaced by Jimmy Fallon.Apart from making people laugh, Leno is known as a car and motorcycle collector and enthusiast.
+In 2014 Leno retired and Jimmy Fallon replaced him as the host of the "Tonight Show."Apart from making people laugh, Leno is known as a car and motorcycle collector and enthusiast.
 He owns about 100 vehicles and about 90 motorcycles.
 People can read about his car collection and get advice from Leno about various automotive topics in “Popular Mechanics” where he writes a regular column called “Jay Leno’s Garage.”
 He also sometimes writes "Motormouth" articles for "The Sunday Times."

 Cars are also a topic of discussion in his stand-up routine.
 He talks about things like how Smart Cars really aren't that smart with so many other bigger vehicles on the road.
 The majority of his topic matter is based on things that most people probably think about every day, but Leno puts his funny twist on it.
 Near the end of this routine Leno breaks away from his material and talks to people in the audience.
 He uses their answers to simple questions like, "Where are you from?" and "What do you do for a living?" to create off-the-cuff comedy, and the crowd loves it.
-Despite his primary gig as a late-night TV host, it's clear that Leno's prowess for performing as a stand-up act is still well intact.
+It's clear that Leno's prowess for performing as a stand-up act is still well intact.